MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Experimental Results

-\textbf{Generalization to different datasets.} We transfer the LR schedules learned on CIFAR-10 to SVHN \cite{netzer2011reading}, TinyImageNet \footnote{It can be downloaded at https://tiny-imagenet.herokuapp.com.}, and Penn Treebank \cite{marcus19building}.
-As shown in Fig. \ref{fig7}, though datasets vary from image to text, our method can still obtain a relatively stable generalization performance for different tasks.
+We transfer the LR schedules meta-learned on CIFAR-10 to SVHN \cite{netzer2011reading}, TinyImageNet \footnote{It can be downloaded at https://tiny-imagenet.herokuapp.com.}, and Penn Treebank \cite{marcus19building} datasets to validate the generalization of our method to different datasets, especially varying data modalities.
+For SVHN and TinyImageNet datasets, we train a ResNet-18 with 200 epoch.
+For Penn Treebank classification, we train a 3-layer LSTM with 150 epoch.
+The hyper-parameters of all compared methods are with the same setting as CIFAR-10 and Penn Treebank introduced in Section 4.1.
+The results are presented in Fig.\ref{fig7}.
+It is worth noting that the LR schedules for image task and text task have different forms, while our MLR-SNet can still obtain a relatively stable and comparable generalization performance for different tasks with the corresponding best baseline methods.